EU AI Act · Regulation (EU) 2024/1689

 Three concrete artifacts from a first engagement

 A walkthrough is a working session, not a slide deck.
 Your team leaves with three portable outputs: Code Scan results, a draft assessment, and an inventory view.
+Acompli drafts each of these from your own repositories and evidence; your reviewers approve anything that becomes a record.

 Book a walkthrough →